Effects of removing in-feed antibiotics and zinc oxide on the taxonomy and functionality of the microbiota in post weaning pigs

 Group 1 name Corresponds to the case (exposed) group for case-control studies

-Antibiotic (Ab) global data set
+Antibiotic (Ab) treatment - Global data set

 Group 1 definition Diagnostic criteria applied to define the specific condition / phenotype represented in the case (exposed) group

-Piglets treated with antibiotics Global data set involves both consistency and Day post weaning (dpw) factors
+Piglets treated with antibiotics.
+Global data set involves both consistency and Day post weaning (dpw) factors

 Lab analysis